-James Bond: This is a recurring Fatal Flaw for many Bond villains in the movies — because they're criminally insane megalomaniacs and psychopaths who think they're Well Intentioned Extremists and Knight Templars, so when they do a Motive Rant about their Evil Plans, it quickly becomes clear that they're just talking about themselves and their selfishness.
-They're trying to psychologically project their viewpoint and are determined to justify themselves and their causes to 007 while monologuing about his own flaws, only for Bond to make a sarcastic but highly accurate remark about their insanity, angering them.
+James Bond: This is a recurring problem for many Bond villains in the movies because they're criminally insane megalomaniacs and psychopaths who think they're Well Intentioned Extremists and Knight Templars, so when they do a Motive Rant about their Evil Plan, it quickly becomes clear that they're just talking about themselves and their selfishness.
+They're using Psychological Projection to justify themselves and their causes to 007 while mocking Bond, only for 007 to make a sarcastic but highly accurate remark about their insanity, angering them.
 For example:

-- The Man with the Golden Gun: Francisco Scaramanga attempts to invoke the Not So Different card on Bond, sardonically mocking that he only works for "peanuts, a hearty well done from Her Majesty the Queen, and a pittance of a pension", only for 007 to shut him down by telling that he's full of a "four-letter word".
+- The Man with the Golden Gun: Francisco Scaramanga attempts to invoke the Not So Different card on Bond, sardonically mocking that he only works for "peanuts, a hearty well-done from Her Majesty the Queen, and a pittance of a pension," only for 007 to shut him down by telling that he's full of a certain "four-letter word."

 - Live and Let Die: When asked by Solitare about Kananga/Mr. Big's death, 007 quips that he had an over-inflated opinion of himself.